-Do you want to control access to your Amazon Web Services (AWS) accounts with G Suite?
-In this post, we show you how to set up G Suite as an external identity provider in AWS Single Sign-On (SSO).
-We also show you how to configure permissions for your users, and how they can access different accounts.
+In this blog post, we will show you how to set up Google Workspace as an external identity provider (IdP) for AWS IAM Identity Center (successor to AWS Single Sign-On).
+We will also discuss how to configure permissions for your users and the roles that they will assume, and how they can access different accounts.

-G Suite is used for common business functions like email, calendar, and document sharing.
-If your organization is using AWS and G Suite, you can use G Suite as an identity provider (IdP) for AWS.
-You can connect AWS SSO to G Suite, allowing your users to access AWS accounts with their G Suite credentials.
+Google Workspace (previously known as G Suite) is used for collaboration functions like email, calendar, Slides, Meet, Drive, Chat, Sheets, Docs, Sites, and Forms.
+If your organization uses Google Workspace, it can serve as an identity provider (IdP) for AWS.
+You can connect Google Workspace to IAM Identity Center, allowing your users to access AWS accounts with their Google Workspace credentials.

-In this post, we walk you through the process of setting up G Suite as an external IdP in AWS SSO.
+In this post, we walk you through the process of setting up a Google Workspace as an external IdP in IAM Identity Center.

 How it works

-AWS SSO authenticates your G Suite users by using Security Assertion Markup Language (SAML) 2.0 authentication.
+IAM Identity Center authenticates your Google Workspace users by using SAML 2.0 authentication.
 SAML is an open standard for secure exchange of authentication and authorization data between IdPs and service providers without exposing users’ credentials.
-When you use AWS as a service provider and G Suite as an external IdP, the login process is as follows:
+When you use AWS as a service provider and Google Workspace as an external IdP, the login process is as follows:

-- A user with a G Suite account opens the link to the AWS SSO user portal of your AWS Organizations.
+- A user with a Google Workspace account opens the link to the IAM Identity Center user portal of your organization.

-- If the user isn’t already authenticated, they will be redirected to the G Suite account login.
-The user will log in using their G Suite credentials.
+- If the user isn’t already authenticated, they will be redirected to the Google Workspace account login.
+The user will log in using their Google Workspace credentials.

-- If the login is successful, a response is created and sent to AWS SSO.
+- If the login is successful, a response is created and sent to IAM Identity Center.
 It contains three different types of SAML assertions: authentication, authorization, and user attributes.

-- When AWS SSO receives the response, the user’s access to the AWS SSO user portal is determined.
-A successful login shows accessible AWS accounts.
+- When IAM Identity Center receives the response, the user’s access to the IAM Identity Center user portal is determined.
+A successful login shows accessible accounts.